 The General website and apps

-The General offers excellent online and mobile resources, including a fantastic mobile app that you can use to make payments.
-You can access instant ID cards on the go, file claims, and receive on-demand support for all-inclusive capability.
-The app is available for download on the App Store or Google Play.
+The General offers excellent online and mobile resources, including a mobile payment app.
+The app also allows users to access instant ID cards on the go, file claims, and receive on-demand support for all-inclusive capability.

-You can benefit from online policy management via The General’s MyPolicy account portal, and there is also live chat support online.
+You can benefit from online policy management via The General’s MyPolicy account portal and live chat support online.
 You can also call in for phone support, or if you are busy, you can schedule a call.

 Who is The General car insurance a good option for?